NippaniP/CapstoneProject/README.md

 What's the best model to predict Gold Price and identify correlation and coffiecients for various volatility and indexes.

 #### Data Sources & Citations
-The following data sources were used for this project.
+The following data sources were used for this project.<br />
 Data citations:<br />
 1.Market Yield on U.S. Treasury Securities at 10-Year Constant Maturity, Quoted on an Investment Basis